d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   when either `pulsar-mode' (buffer-local) or `pulsar-global-mode' is enabled.

-  #+vindex; pulsar-resolve-pulse-function-aliases By default, Pulsar
-  does not try behave the same way for a function’s aliases.
+  By default, Pulsar does not try to behave the same way for a function’s aliases.
 If those are not added explicitly to the `pulsar-pulse-functions', they will not have a pulse effect.
 However, the user option `pulsar-resolve-pulse-function-aliases' can be set to a non-nil value to change this behaviour, meaning that Pulsar will cover a function’s aliases even if those are not explicitly added to the `pulsar-pulse-functions'.

+  Pulsar can also produce an effect over a specific region.
+This is useful to, for example, highlight the area covered by text that is pasted in the buffer.
+The user option `pulsar-pulse-region-functions' defines a list of functions that are region-aware in this regard.
+The default value covers copyring, pasting, and undoing/redoing.

+  The pulse effect also happens whenever there is a change to the window layout.
+This includes the selection, addition, deletion, resize of windows in a frame.
+Users who do not want this to happen can set the user option `pulsar-pulse-on-window-change' to a nil value.

   The overall duration of the highlight is determined by a combination of `pulsar-delay' and `pulsar-iterations'.
 The latter determines the